An Approximate Dynamic Programming Approach to Adversarial Online Learning: Set-valued dynamic programming.

 Then we have the following result.

 \begin{theorem} For any $\bp_1 \in \mathcal{P}$, the upper bound $\bF(\bp_1,\cV^*)\in \cV^*$ on losses is guaranteed by Alice in the infinite horizon game by first choosing action $a_1 \in A$ with probability $\alpha_{a_1}(\bp_1)$.
 Then if Bob chooses an action $b_1 \in B$, the optimal guarantees to choose from the second step onwards are then $\beta \bF(\bp_2,{\cV^*})$ in $\beta \cV^*$, where $\bp_2 = \bq(b_1,\bp_1)$, which can be guaranteed by Alice by choosing action $a_2 \in A$ with probability $\alpha_{a_2}(\bp_2)$, and so on. \end{theorem} This implies that $\mathcal{P}$ can be thought of as a compact \emph{state space} for the strategy.
-Each state is associated with an immediate optimal randomized action and a transition rule that depends on the observed action of Bob.
-In order to attain a point in $\cV^*$, Alice starts with the corresponding state, plays the associated randomized action, transitions into another state depending on Bob's observed action as dictated by the rule, plays the randomized action associated with the new state and so on. \emph{In particular, the strategy does not depend on the past actions of Alice and it depends on the past actions of Bob only through this information state that Alice keeps track of.} It is interesting to note that unlike in stochastic games or Markov decision processes (MDPs) \cite{puterman2014markov}, the state transitions are not exogenously defined but they are endogenously specified by the dynamic programming operator.
+In the remainder of the paper, however, we will refer to these states as {\it modes} to distinguish them from the classical notion of an exogenously defined state in, e.g., Markov decision processes.
+Each mode is associated with an immediate optimal randomized action and a transition rule that depends on the observed action of Bob.
+In order to attain a point in $\cV^*$, Alice starts with the corresponding mode, plays the associated randomized action, transitions into another mode depending on Bob's observed action as dictated by the rule, plays the randomized action associated with the new mode and so on.
+In particular, the strategy does not depend on the past actions of Alice and it depends on the past actions of Bob only through this information state, i.e., the mode, that Alice keeps track of.
+It is interesting to note that unlike in stochastic games or Markov decision processes (MDPs) \cite{puterman2014markov}, the state transitions are not exogenously defined but they are endogenously specified by the dynamic programming operator.